eslawski/frontend-interviews/my_lil_jstor/README.md

 * User is able to 'Like' a book
 * User can see how many 'Likes' a book currently has
 * User is prevented from re-liking a story if they are using the same browser

-### Browse

-We need a browse page so all our lil' JSTOR users can see the various coloring books on the site.

-Success Criteria
-* Users can see all the coloring books we have available to read
-* Users can see the image, title and description for each book
-* Clicking on a book image or title will go to the book details page

 ### User Comments